Adversarial Attack and Defense on Point Sets: Defense Methods

 \end{assumption}

-\begin{proposition} Given any sample $X$, it can always be detected whether it is an adversarial sample or a natural sample by Max Confidence-Based Measurement (Section \ref{defense:confidence}) ($CoV$ for Convex functions and $CoA$ for Concave functions), with Gaussian Noising or Quantification perturbation (Section \ref{defense:perturbation}). \end{proposition}
+\begin{proposition} Given any sample $X$, it can \textbf{always} be detected whether it is an adversarial \tifs{example} or a \tifs{benign sample} by Max Confidence-Based Measurement ($CoV$ for Convex functions and $CoA$ for Concave functions), with Gaussian Noising or Quantification perturbation. \end{proposition}